 - Place a piece of plastic wrap directly on the surface of the dough in the bowl and refrigerate for 30 minutes.

-- Preheat your oven to 350°F. Line two large baking sheets with parchment paper and set aside.
+- Preheat your oven to 350°F. Line two large cookie sheets with parchment paper and set aside.

-- Roll about 2 tablespoons of dough into balls and place them on prepared baking sheets, spacing them 2 inches apart.
-Flatten them to form round disks with about ½-inch thickness (this is necessary because these cookies don’t spread too much on their own).
-Bake until lightly golden around the edges but still slightly gooey in the center (they will set as they cool), 10-12 minutes.
-Let cookies cool for 1 minute on the baking sheet.
-Transfer cookies individually to a wire rack to cool completely.
+- Scoop up about 2 tablespoons of dough and roll into balls.
+Place them onto prepared baking sheets spacing them at least 2 inches apart.
+Bake for 10-12 minutes until lightly golden around the edges but still slightly soft in the center (they will set as they cool).
+Let cookies cool for 1 minute on the baking sheets, then transfer them individually to a wire rack to finish cooling.

 christina.marsigliese